Inter Miami CF denies report Beckham selling share of team

 Inter Miami CF plans to begin play next season.

-They are hoping to have a temporary home for the team in Fort Lauderdale, before moving to Miami.
+The club is hoping to have a temporary home in Fort Lauderdale before moving to Miami.

 Copyright 2019 by WPLG Local10.com - All rights reserved.